Skip to content

 February 24, 1996, Gulfstream’s GII $200,000 Fountain of Youth Stakes paid a $288.20 payout on a $2.00 ticket.

-February 24, 1999, Columbia native Lance Buton’s Top Secret special aired on television.
+February 24, 1999, Columbia (Adair County) native Lance Buton’s Top Secret special aired on television.

 February 24, 2003, Governor P. Patton, in his bid to cut costs, shrunk the Kentucky fleet from 5,000 sedans, trucks, and vans to 4,500.
-The governor and Lt.
-Governor drove around in a 20-car fleet, including Crown Victorias, Chevrolet Suburbans, and a Ford Conversion van.
+However, the governor and Lt.
+Governor Steve Henry continued to drive around in a 20-car fleet, including Crown Victorias, Chevrolet Suburbans, and a Ford Conversion van.

 February 24, 2008, the GII $350,000 Fountain of Youth Stakes finished with Keeneland graduates placing 1st through 7th.
 A Kentucky bred took home $210,000 for 1st place.